• Skip to primary navigation

 There are millions of consumers creating and reinforcing new online buying behaviors and habits.
 So stay-at-home orders will eventually be lifted state by state but in the interim.

-Online grocery, apparel, and entertainment shopping will replace store and mall visits permanently until a vaccine is available.
+Online grocery, apparel, and entertainment shopping will permanently replace store and mall visits until a vaccine is available.

 A recent Morning Consult study found that 24% of consumers said they wouldn’t feel comfortable shopping in a mall for more than six months, 16% said they would feel comfortable in the next three months.